-16. Training and Information (also see the Health and Safety Training Policy)
+18. Training and Information (also see the Health and Safety Training Policy)

-A training needs analysis will be undertaken by the Headteacher to identify the mandatory health and safety training required for each member of staff and this will be reviewed annually.
-The training will be identified by using the Children's Services Health and Safety Training Policy and the Headteacher will ensure that staff are released for this training.
+A training needs analysis has been undertaken by the Headteacher to identify the mandatory health and safety training required for each member of staff and this will be reviewed annually.
+The training has been identified by using the County Council's Health and Safety Training Policy and matrix template.
+The Headteacher will ensure that staff are released for this training.

 All members of staff will receive a comprehensive health and safety induction when they commence employment with the school and the induction will include specific elements of this policy being brought to their attention.
 A volunteer will receive a specific induction relevant to the activities they are undertaking in school.
 The Headteacher will: